Awakening the Creative Spirit: Experiential Education in the Expressive Arts (Northwest)

-Program fee covers all instruction, art supplies, room, and meals.
+Program fee covers all instruction, art supplies, private room, and meals.
 You are responsible for travel to the retreat center.

 *This educational event provides 33 hours of continuing education that can be applied to the educational hours required by the Board of Chaplaincy Certification Inc. We can provide you with a letter stating the number of hours successfully completed which you can then submit to your governing body for CEU credit.